Work Experience at Harris Academy St John’s Wood

 At Harris Academy St John’s Wood we firmly believe that exposure to work is a significant step in preparing our students for their working life, by developing their personal and social skills, as well as the key skills they will need for the world of work.
-Please see this 5 minute film that explains the purpose and benefits of work experience.

 - stretches the career horizons of young people

 - allows your son or daughter to be more realistic about their career aspirations

 - is a very effective means of challenging social stereotypes about occupational ambitions.
 There is no set career for women or men, for instance